Saab 900: History

-A big change for 1982 was the introduction of Saab's Automatic Performance Control (APC), a.k.a. boost controller for the Turbo models.
+A big change for 1982 was the introduction of Saab's Automatic Performance Control (APC), a.k.a. boost controller for the turbo models.
 The APC employed a knock sensor, allowing the engine to use different grades of gasoline without engine damage.
 Another new feature that year was the introduction of central locking doors (on the GLE and Turbo).
 The long-wheelbase 900 CD was also introduced.
 Asbestos-free brakes were introduced in 1983, an industry first.
 The front pads were semi-metallic while the rears were made from silica.
 The GLE model gained a new central console, while the decor strips on the bumpers of all models were made wider (necessitating wider trim pieces on the flanks as well).
-A new luxury package was made available on Turbo cars.
+A new luxury package was made available on Turbo models.